thecodingdoc1/Media-Buddy/README.md

 # What I learned
 - Java fundamentals
-- SQL database implementation and utulization
+- SQL database implementation and utilization
 - JEE and JSE
 - JSP and Servlets
+- Tomcat

 # Future of project
 - Implementation of Spring MVC